Monash-FIT3170/2025W2-Commitment/api/README.md

         url,
     })
     );
 };
 ```

-When the socket opens, you can safely send the payload containing the url you want to your analytics on
+When the socket opens, you can safely send the payload containing the url you want to your analytics on.
 The socket can respond like this:

 ```